martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 A peer that receives an `external_id_hash` extension that does not match the value of the identity binding from its peer MUST immediately fail the TLS handshake with an error.
-This includes cases where the binding is absent, in which the extension MUST be present and empty.
+This includes cases where the binding is absent, in which case the extension MUST be present and empty.

 An `external_id_hash` extension that is any length other than 0 or 32 is invalid and MUST cause the receiving endpoint to generate a fatal `decode_error` alert.